BlueEagle/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
 A closure is a function stored in a variable which contains state information.
-This state can be accessed by invoking the function.
+This state can be modified by invoking the function.

 2. Study the following code, then answer the questions below.